dkahdian/bruinplan/major-graph-spec.md

 ### Sectioned Canvas Layout
 - **Desktop**: Horizontal sections (swim lanes)
+  - Sections arranged left-to-right in the order they appear in the JSON
-  - "Preparation for the Major" section on the left
+  - "Preparation for the Major" section typically on the left
-  - "The Major" section on the right
+  - "The Major" section typically on the right
-  - Additional sections as needed (flexible)
+  - Additional sections as needed (flexible based on major requirements)
 - **Mobile**: Vertical sections (stacked) - future consideration
-- **Section Boundaries**: Clear visual divisions between requirement sections
+- **Section Boundaries**: Clear visual divisions with shaded backgrounds to distinguish section membership
 - **Section Labels**: Prominent section titles and descriptions

 ### Course Placement
-- Courses are placed within their designated section boxes
+- Courses are placed within their designated section boxes with shaded backgrounds
 - Courses maintain prerequisite arrows to other courses
 - **Cross-section arrows**: Prerequisites can point across section boundaries (e.g., MATH 33A in prep → MATH 115A in major)
+- **No special arrow styling**: Cross-section arrows use standard prerequisite styling; section membership is indicated by background shading only

 ## Visualization Modes